 This list is being updated.
 I’ll continue to share more on my social media.
 These points were repurposed from my book Date with Self-worth.

 Date with Self-worth is a practical, no-nonsense guide for women who want to date and choose a life partner from a place of self-respect rather than fear, scarcity, or romantic fantasy.
-It blends personal essay with structured frameworks — 45 lessons across modules on self-worth, mindset, dating mechanics, communication, and moving on — to help women set real standards, vet partners properly, and walk away when needed.
+It includes structured frameworks — 45 lessons across modules on self-worth, mindset, dating mechanics, communication, and moving on — to help women set real standards, vet partners properly, and walk away when needed.
 The tone is direct, analytical, and unsentimental.
 It treats dating as a serious life decision rather than something that just happens to you, and it does not flinch from naming the patriarchal conditioning, anxious attachment patterns, and cultural scripts that keep women settling for less than they deserve.

 I had to go through the worst relationship and breakup of my life to realise the cost of continuing choosing the same type of dynamic.
 Men who were emotionally unavailable and avoidant, who didn't see me, didn't make me feel safe, didn't treat me with care, didn't show genuine curiosity about me as a person, who raised my anxiety, made me question myself.
 I learned to trust my feelings and judgments the first time and be ruthless about it.